Cha Gonzales

 • Biography

 Luca Giacomoni is a director, author and teacher.
-After studying philosophy at the University of Bologna, he took part in Thinking Art.
-The Game of Rules, a masterclass in Venice led by the philosopher Jean Baudrillard, the semiologist Paolo Fabbri and the artist Joseph Kosuth.
+After studying philosophy at the University of Bologna, he took part in Thinking Art: Rule and Anarchy, a masterclass held in Venice with philosopher Jean Baudrillard, semiotician Paolo Fabbri and artist Joseph Kosuth.

-For five years he followed the work of Gennadi Bogdanov, heir to Meyerhold’s biomechanics, until the production of Georges Dandin at the CRT in Milan.
-After working as an actor and dancer in Italy, he went on to study at the École de Théâtre Jacques Lecoq in Paris.
-He then took part in a course with Ariane Mnouchkine and set up the Le théâtre en dehors du théâtre research group at the Théâtre du Soleil.
+For five years, he studied under Gennadi Bogdanov, heir to Meyerhold’s biomechanics, culminating in the staging of Georges Dandin at the CRT in Milan.
+As an actor and dancer in Italy, he later joined the École Internationale de Théâtre Jacques Lecoq in Paris.
+He went on to deepen his training with César Brie, Léo Bassi, Joëlle Bouvier, Germana Giannini, Alberto Grilli and Richard Schechner.
+In 2009, he took part in a workshop led by Ariane Mnouchkine, before founding the research group Le théâtre en dehors du théâtre at the Théâtre du Soleil.

-The main influences in his research have been the work of Jerzy Grotowski – through meetings with Jairo Cuesta, Jim Slowiak and Eugenio Barba on the Università del Teatro Eurasiano project – and Peter Brook, through a long collaboration with Alain Maratrat and Yoshi Oïda, whom he accompanied in the staging of Peter Grimes at the Opéra de Lyon.
+His artistic research is mainly influenced by the work of Jerzy Grotowski – particularly through encounters with Jairo Cuesta, Jim Slowiak and Eugenio Barba as part of the Università del Teatro Eurasiano – and by the legacy of Peter Brook, through a long-standing collaboration with Alain Maratrat and Yoshi Oïda, whom he assisted in the direction of Peter Grimes at the Lyon Opera.

 • Contact